Lockdown inevitable, but it may not be a uniformed strategy across states

 New Delhi, Apr 11: There appears to be no doubt that the national lockdown to contain the spread of the coronavirus would be extended.
 Prime Minister Narendra Modi will be holding discussions with the Chief Ministers today.

-However some states have announced their own plans and would ahead with them.
+However, some states have announced their own plans and would ahead with them.

 Punjab extends lockdown till May 1